 Further, ketamine might be present in your hair follicles for a few months after taking the drug.
 Hair follicles offer up the most information about a person’s substance intake in most situations, although hair follicle testing for ketamine is uncommon.

-It’s very hard to say.
+Usually, up to 14 days after somebody uses the drug.
+There has even been some study showing it can occur in a urine test for more than 30 days after a person uses it.
 It depends on the individual in a lot of cases, but there are averages that you can assume you’ll align with.
-Most people see that the drug is out of their system in less than a week, although there are some instances where that isn’t the case.
+Most people see the drug is out of their system in less than a week.

 How Long Does Ketamine Last?